Star Life (Latin America)

-Star Life (formerly known as Fox Life) was a pay television network in Latin America, launched by the Fox Networks Group in 2005.
+Star Life (formerly known as Fox Life) is a pay television network in Latin America, launched by the Fox Networks Group in 2005.
 The network's scheduling varied with each version, ranging from traditional entertainment programming, including television series, sitcoms and films.

-Star Life was operated by Disney Media Networks Latin America and The Walt Disney Company Latin America, both of which are owned by The Walt Disney Company.
+Star Life is operated by Disney Media Networks Latin America and The Walt Disney Company Latin America, both of which are owned by The Walt Disney Company.

 History

 During the first years of the launch, Fox Life had a varied programming grid that consisted of soap operas, comedies, dramas, films and cooking shows, which was considered the counterpart of the FX channel with aim of attracting a female audience.

 On November 4, 2013, the channel was relaunched by merging it with the Utilísima channel, orienting the programming to the lifestyle with 70% original production and 30% acquired.

 By then, the channel's programming was made up of series and films aimed at young and adult audiences, with productions that stood out in the leading roles.